cometbft/cometbft/docs/references/architecture/tendermint-core/adr-069-flexible-node-initialization.md

   components in the implementation of `node`.

-- Begin iterating on a more-flexible internal framework for initializing tendermint nodes to make the initatilization process less hard-coded by the implementation of the node objects.
+- Begin iterating on a more-flexible internal framework for initializing tendermint nodes to make the initialization process less hard-coded by the implementation of the node objects.

   - Reactors should not need to expose their interfaces *within* the